developer8HARSHAL/DevMetrics/README.md

 ## Insights service — `insights-service`

-A separate Python service that powers **Project Insights**: analysis the Node backend deliberately doesn't compute itself, surfaced on its own page at `/projects/:id/insights`.

-**Stack:** FastAPI, pandas, httpx (async).
-Charts are rendered client-side with D3, in the dashboard.

-**What it computes, and why it's a separate service:** the Node backend exposes runs and requests per-Test; nothing aggregates across a whole Project. `insights-service` calls the existing `devmetrics-backend` API to compute two things Node doesn't:

-- **Trend** — error rate and average latency over time, across every Test in a project.
-- **Flaky endpoints** — endpoints that pass in some runs and fail in others across the project's Tests, distinct from the `error` finding type (which flags consistent per-run failures, not cross-run inconsistency).
+Powers **Project Insights** (`/projects/:id/insights`): error-rate and latency trend across a project's run history, plus flaky-endpoint detection — endpoints that pass in some runs and fail in others across the project's tests.
+The `error` finding type in `devmetrics-backend` flags consistent per-run failures; this catches the inconsistent kind, which nothing else in DevMetrics computes.

-It has no database access and no stored credential of its own.
-Every request to it carries the requesting user's own `x-api-key`, forwarded by the dashboard from the browser's session — `insights-service` only ever sees what that user's key already grants access to on the backend.
+**Stack:** FastAPI, pandas, httpx.
+Charts render client-side with D3, in the dashboard.

+Calls `devmetrics-backend` using the caller's own `x-api-key`, forwarded per-request from the dashboard.
+No stored credential, no database access.

 ```
 insights-service/
-├── main.py           config, backend client, pandas aggregation, all routes — single file by design
+├── main.py           config, backend client, pandas aggregation, all routes
 ├── requirements.txt
 └── .env.example
 ```